andrealeigh/testive_portfolio/README.md

 # testive_portfolio

-This repo features projects I worked on as a UX/UI designer at Testive, Inc., including two high-fidelity mockups, two wireframes in coded in HTML/SCSS, and two screenshots of small projects I made within Testive.
+This repo features projects I worked on as a UX/UI designer at Testive, Inc., including two high-fidelity mockups and two wireframes in coded in HTML/SCSS.
 Below are some notes for each project; they are intended to be read alongside each mockup or wireframe.

 # School Landing Page, Mockup for Testive, Inc.